-Back in the old days, when ambition was in the air on MacDougal Street, a song began “Oh my name it is nothin’ / My age it means less.”
-Nothing prepared us for that opening line, the deeply ironic claim to anonymity by a voice instantly recognizable – a voice unmasking the singer and contradicting his words.
-Nor were we prepared for the searing skepticism of the song, the lyrics also weighted with ironies.
-Of the nine verses, seven offered cherry-picked examples from unspeakable predations, ruinous wars, and the most grotesque horrors of the 20th century.
+Back in the hard old days, when ambition was in the air on MacDougal Street, a song began “Oh my name it is nothin’ / My age it means less.”
+Nothing prepared us for that opening line, the deeply ironic claim to anonymity by a voice instantly recognizable—a voice unmasking the singer and contradicting his words.
+Nor were we prepared for the searing skepticism of the song, the lyrics weighted with ironies to match the irony of anonymity.
+Of the nine verses, seven offered cherrypicked examples from unspeakable predations, ruinous wars, and the most grotesque horrors of the 20th century.
 The singer might be young, or he might be ageless, and his posture might be callow, but there was no resisting the gradual crescendo leading toward the inevitable challenge: “The words fill my head / And fall to the floor / If God’s on our side / He’ll stop the next war.”

 But that was then and this is now.
-We beat on with rumors of wars and wars that have been.
+We beat on, yes, with rumors of wars and wars that have been.
 But when it comes to the erstwhile singer from MacDougal Street, does his name still mean nothing and his age even less?
-Long after the celebrated MacDougal Street dénouements, is Dylan still the erstwhile Outis of MacDougal Street?
+An interesting question comes to mind, now, long after the celebrated MacDougal Street dénouements: Is it true that his name is nothing and his age means less?
+Is Dylan still the erstwhile Outis of MacDougal Street?

-In a word: No. Name and age mean increasingly more when we listen to – or read – Dylan.
+In a word: No. Name and age mean increasingly more when we listen to—or read Dylan.
 But that is not only because he’s become part of our cultural repertoire, because his life has been uncrumpled in multiple biographies, to the extent that we know where he was on what day in a given year twenty or more years before.
 My contention is that Dylan himself has gradually let his personal identity seep into his songs, that, like the “Frog” in Dickinson’s poem (“I’m Nobody!
 Who are you?”), he has increasingly found pleasure in “telling [his] name” to “an admiring Bog.”
-His new book, The Philosophy of Modern Song, released in November 2022, is a case in point.
+His new book, The Philosophy of Modern Song, released in October 2022, which has already received plenty of reviews online and in newspapers, is a case in point.
 Too many of the reviewers, unfortunately, have used their reviews as a platform to take potshots at Dylan rather than trying to understand the text.
-One critic complained that the book was “saturated with misogyny,” as if misogyny were a noxious fluvial excretion.
+One critic, who shall remain nameless, complained that the book was “saturated with misogyny,” as if misogyny were a noxious fluvial excretion.
 A weird metaphor, and too close to ad hominem critique.
 But we can dismiss that sort of review.
 More interesting by far are the serious reviewers who read the book, as Dylan seems to encourage with the songs he analyzes, as a portrait of the artist in statu nascendi.
-The sense of identity informs and suffuses the book, providing a stepping-stone for readers intent on following the yellow brick road to Dylan’s musical, or magical, origins.
-The new book turns out to be a kind of prismatic version of Dylan’s Chronicles, Volume One (2004), intertwining the young Zimmerman’s playlist with a series of later songs peppered with epigrammatic reflections from a marvelously informed and cryptically associative cicerone.
+The sense of identity informs and suffuses the book, providing a stepping-stone for readers intent on following the yellow brick road to Dylan’s musical, or magical, origins or, to follow, in Warren Zevon’s phrase, what “the mystics and statistics say.”
+The new book turns out to be a kind of prismatic version of Dylan’s Chronicles: Volume One (2004), intertwining the young Zimmerman’s playlist with a series of later songs peppered with epigrammatic reflections from a marvelously informed and cryptically associative cicerone.
 In The Philosophy of Modern Song at least, Dylan’s name it is something and his age it means more.

 Si latet, ars prodest: adfert deprensa pudorem,